 • The U.S. has to sell more assets (telecom, utility infrastructure, and other assets) to overseas investors.

 Buyers look for a bargain and this will result in foreign control of major national assets -- A high price to pay.

 • Reduce the U.S. Government budget across all major sectors, including defense, education, health and other

 social programs.
 That option will cause major layoffs in public and private sectors and will face major challenges from

 the strongest lobbies and the public.

-white majority fearing cultural and political change, even though the U.S. itself is a nation of immigrants and its
+opposed by the white majority, fearing cultural and political change.
+Not forgetting that the U.S. itself is a nation of

 • Recharge the U.S. innovation engine and generate new unique products and services to make enough profits to pay

 off debt and attract foreign investments.
-That is the best possible solution and the U.S. most competitive advantage.
+That is the best possible solution and would offer the U.S. the most

 The U.S. will resort to the use of more than one option.
 All options except the last one will have a heavy price tag.